ibm-cloud-docs/vpc/pps-create-policy.md

 Where:

 `PRIVATE_PATH_SERVICE_GATEWAY`
-:   Inicates ID or name of the Private Path service.
+:   Indicates the ID or name of the Private Path service.

 `--account-id`
-:   Indicates ID of the account for this access policy.
+:   Indicates the ID of the account for this access policy.

 `--access-policy`
 :   Indicates the access policy for the account.
-One of: deny, permit, review.
+One of: `deny`, `permit`, `review`.

 `--output`
-:   Specifies output format, only JSON is supported.
+:   Specifies the output format, only JSON is supported.
 One of: `JSON`.

 `-q, --quiet`
 :   Suppresses verbose output.